tsundberg/Publisher/README.md

 * root - the root directory that contains the files
 * file - the relative name from the root
+* method - the method signature of a specific method to include
 * fileDisplayName - an alternative file name to display
 * displayFileName - a boolean to turn off displaying the file name